frutoper/NHLAdjustedGoalDiff/README.md

 Notes:

--The Central is good.
+* The Central is good.
 Both wildcards in the West came out of the Central so it shouldn’t be a surprise to see these teams at the top of the list.
-- LA was the best team to not make the playoffs.
+* LA was the best team to not make the playoffs.
 This ranking system had them better than 3 playoff teams.
--Anaheim is the worst playoff team, which is surprising given their 109 points.
+* Anaheim is the worst playoff team, which is surprising given their 109 points.
 The Ducks average 2.78 goals per game and give up 2.70 goals per game.
 Look for another early exit for Anaheim.
--Buffalo and Arizona are really bad.
+* Buffalo and Arizona are really bad.
 The spread in goal differential is larger than points.
 This ranking shows how bad these teams really are.
 Buffalo did have a tough schedule, but that is partially because they never got to play themselves.
 Technical Notes:
-- I used 30 iterations of the system to get to the Adjusted Goal Differential.
+* I used 30 iterations of the system to get to the Adjusted Goal Differential.
 This may have been excessive given how little changed after even 5 iterations.
 More iterations might be needed in leagues like the NFL or college sports where ever team doesn't play each other

 Data: http://www.nhl.com/stats/